olaoyesalem/Todo_List_App/README.md

 # TODO LIST

 This is my first React project.
-A functional To-do List bootsrapped with Reac .
+A functional To-do List bootsrapped with React.

 ## Available Scripts